alancampora/correteca/README.md

 # Correteca

-Correteca is a training data management application that helps you organize and track your fitness journey effectively.
+Correteca is a training data management application for runners that helps you organize and track your fitness journey effectively.

 ## Purpose